How to Tell if Someone is on Cocaine

 Regular cocaine use builds a tolerance, causing the user to take higher and higher doses to continue to feel the same effects.
 Over time, this leads to addiction.
 If the user tries to cut back or stop using cocaine, intense withdrawal symptoms often follow.

 Cocaine addiction is classified as a stimulant use disorder in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
-The cocaine addiction symptoms include:
+The symptoms of cocaine addiction include:

 • Using cocaine more frequently, for longer periods, or in higher amounts than intended